egeyil/express-api/README.md

 - Typescript
 - MongoDB
 - Mongoose
+- CRUD operations
+- Authentication (JWT) with access and refresh tokens
+- Security best practices with packages like Zod, Helmet, Validator, XSS, CORS, JWT and more
 - Zod and Validator.js for validation and sanitization
 - Error and Request logging to console and files
-- CRUD
+- Authorization with user roles
+- API Layer (Integration) testing with Jest, Supertest and ts-jest (Not fully implemented)
 - Rate limiting
-- Security best practices with packages like Zod, Helmet, Validator, XSS, CORS, JWT and more
-- Authentication (JWT) with access and refresh tokens
-- Authorization with user roles
+- CSRF protection with anti-CSRF Tokens
-- API Layer (Integration) testing with Jest, Supertest and ts-jest

 ### Features to be added

 - Swagger for API documentation
-- CSRF protection
 - Google OAuth
 - Metrics with Prometheus
 - Docker